Silent-Zebra/reproduce/are-16-heads-really-better-than-1/README.md

 This will reuse the BERT model fine-tuned if you have run the ablation experiment before (otherwise it'll just fine-tune it for you).
 The output of this is **very** verbose, but you can get the gist of the result by calling `grep "strategy\|results" -A1` on the output.

 To prune by a static evaluation of accuracy from ablating each head individually, we first ran the experiment in 3.2, and saved the output to a CSV file (automatically done when using our code).
-Then run:
+Then we ran:

 ```bash
 bash experiments/BERT/heads_pruning.sh MNLI --prune_by_accuracy=True --prune_by_accuracy_file=32BERT_test.csv